-Whether you are a large-scale furniture manufacturer, a home building contractor, or a DIY woodworker, your choice of wood is essential to making the most out of your work.
+Whether you are a large-scale furniture manufacturer from Pasadena, a home building contractor in Alameda, or a DIY woodworker from Burbank, Torrance, or Long Beach, your choice of wood is essential to making the most out of your work.
 With the right choice of wood, you can achieve the look, feel, longevity, and durability requirements of each particular project.
 However, you also need to consider the cost of the wood you select.
-When considering price, you may ask yourself if using a pricey hardwood is worth it for a part of your project that will not show.
+When considering price in Southern California, you may ask yourself if using a pricey hardwood is worth it for a part of your project that will not show.
 Or is it worth it to increase the strength and durability even if it comes with a heftier price tag?
-Let’s explore a few different wood types and their uses so that you can make the best decision for both your project and your wallet.
+Let’s explore a few different wood types and their uses to make the best decision on lumber for your project and your wallet.

 Hardwoods vs. Softwoods: What Makes Them Different?

 The classification of woods between hardwoods and softwoods has more to do with the types of trees they came than it does their actual hardness.
 While attributes such as hardness and density are more in common in varieties of hardwood, there are some exceptions.

 Hardwoods usually come from trees classified as “angiosperms.”
 These trees are also known as blooming trees and have seeds that are found in flowers or fruit.
 They typically have broad leaves such as those from maple and oak found domestically or cumaru and ipe found in the tropics.
 Hardwood trees can also be classified as deciduous, meaning their leaves change color in the fall.
 They also take longer to grow than softwood trees.